 With his thesis project, Tom focused on the potential for religious texts to be used as design guidance and was subsequently commissioned by the writer Alain de Botton to collaborate on a new book concerned with secular society.

 Tom has also completed award-winning buildings with architects DSDHA, whose Christ’s College Secondary School was shortlisted for the 2010 Stirling Prize, and with SCDLP Architects on the award-winning Flint House in Buckinghamshire.
-His work has been published internationally and he has written for both Building Magazine and Building Design magazine.
+He has collaborated with leading artists, authors, and architects on a variety of different projects, and together with colleagues from DSDHA, Tom was awarded the 2015 Fellowship in the Built Environment by the Royal Commission for the Exhibition of 1851.

 © Thomas Greenall